HuifengJin/Quant_project/README.md

     3. Create a function to get hs300 stock dataframe and store it under /data/universe/ as csv
     4. Given a universe file, create a function to get daily stock price data and store them to /data/daily_price as csv
         - data of past 5 years is desirable
-    5. Now you have stock price data of past 5 years, but you need a function to update them everyday.
+    5. Now you have stock price data of past 5 years, but you need a function to update them on daily base.
 Please create a function to update the files.
-        - Please do not call API to get data for 5 years data again, as getting all data again from API daily is slow and not optimal.
+        - Please do not repeat previous steps again to get full data, as getting 5-year data again from API is slow and not optimal.
-        - There are several ways you could update the data, just pick up one that works better for you.
+        - There are several ways you could update the data, just pick up one that works for you.

 - Bonus point:
     - How to check whether new data is loaded on server side before updating?